Skip to content

 A unique advantage I offer my patients is the perspective of a plastic surgeon.
 I have a deep understanding of facial anatomy — not just superficially, but the deep layers, ligaments, fat compartments, and vascular network.
 This knowledge allows me to apply fillers with a precision and safety that only surgical training provides.
 Additionally, I can honestly assess when the filler is sufficient and when a surgical procedure would be more appropriate — such as a rhinoplasty for the nose or a genioplasty for the chin.

 Discomfort is minimal.
-I use topical anesthetic cream applied thirty minutes before the procedure and, for the lips, I perform local anesthetic blocking.
+I use topical anesthetic cream applied thirty minutes before the procedure and, for the lips, I perform a local nerve block.
 Additionally, the hyaluronic acid products I use contain lidocaine in their formula, providing progressive anesthesia during application.
 Most patients describe the sensation as a slight pressure, not pain.

 It depends on the treated area and the product used.
 On average, from six to eighteen months.
 Lips tend to last less (six to twelve months) due to intense movement.
 Cheeks and jawline last longer (twelve to eighteen months).
 I recommend periodic touch-ups to maintain the result without ever completely "losing" the effect.

 When performed with the proper technique and conservative volumes, yes.
 My philosophy is "less is more."
 I prefer to divide the treatment into sessions rather than apply excessive volume all at once.
-The result should be an improved and rejuvenated version of you, not a different person.
+The result should be a refreshed and rejuvenated version of you, not a different person.

 Yes, and this is one of the great advantages of hyaluronic acid.
 The enzyme hyaluronidase dissolves the product quickly and safely.
 I always keep hyaluronidase available in the office.
 In case of dissatisfaction or any complication, I can reverse the procedure.